Scomar82/7-Days-Modlets/README.md

   - If something is missing, don't hesitate to write a comment.
 I will see what i can do.
   - *Optional*
       - zzzSuBaSCompatibiltyPatch: Adds compatibility between Book Magazine and Schematic Recycling and Zombie Hunter

   Ver.
+2.32:
+     - added Challenge to introduce the Schematic Workbench and how it works
+     - Compatibility with Zombie Hunter Mod integrated into the main mod
+     -
+  Ver.
+2.31:
+     - added recipes for Knife Perk Books Mod if it is in use

+  Ver.
 2.3:
     - compatibility for Game Version 2.3